-- Willfully, maliciously and repeatedly follows or harasses. - Makes a credible threat (Pattern of conduct by suspect, taken in totality, so that a reasonable person would fear for their safety or that of their immediate family) 591 PC Malicious Destruction of Phone Lines - Unlawfully and maliciously - Takes down, removes, injures, or obstructs. - Any telephone, telegraph or cable TV line, or any other line used to conduct electricity.
+- Willfully, maliciously and repeatedly follows or harasses. - Makes a credible threat (Pattern of conduct by suspect, taken in totality,

+591 PC Malicious Destruction of Phone Lines

+- Unlawfully and maliciously - Takes down, removes, injures, or obstructs. - Any telephone, telegraph or cable TV line, or any other line used to conduct electricity.